41north/kompoze/README.md

 $ kompoze -delims "<%:%>"
 ```

-By default, the `base-path` for rendering will be the one on which you run `kompoze` (so any relative paths that are specified inside the definition file can be resolved).
+By default, the `base-path` for rendering will be the one in which you run `kompoze` (so any relative paths that are specified inside the definition file can be resolved).
 You can change it with the following option:

 ```sh
 $ kompoze --base-path /another/path